vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 lungas, said to have been established by Rāma bimself) M. 22.
 50, K II.
 30. 23 (bath at R saves from sin of brahmahatyā), G I 81.
 9. Vide TSp 47 which quotes passages from Vi, K, and Ag.
 It is situated on the island of Pambao It is one of the most veperated sbrics in the wbole of India Vide I G. I vol XXI pp 173-175 for a briet description of the great temple : B (under Sriparvata) L. I 92 149

-(established by Visnu bimself).
+(established by Viṣṇu bimself).
 Ratness ara-liiga-(under VS) SK IV,

 33 165 Raatuka-(one boundary of Kurok setra) Vām 22.
 51 and 33, 2 Vide